blackberry/WebWorks-Community-APIs/BB10-Cordova/gseCrypto/README.md

 ## decrypt

-Encrypt expects an object with algorithm (alg) set.
-Each individual encryption implementation may expect more values to be set.
-**Currently only the AES algorithm is implemented**

-### decrypt – AES

-Decrypt – AES expects and returns the same attributes as encrypt – AES.
+Decrypt expects an object with algorithm (alg) set.
+Unless otherwise specified below, decrypt expects and returns objects with the same requirements as the corresponding encrypt operation detailed above.

 # Padding
 Security Builder GSE does not implement padding algorithms for block ciphers.
 Algorithms thus expect input of the appropriate block size only, and an error will result if this is not the case.